“There are no individuals in the world only fragments of families”

 • I approach therapy through a collaborative and relational lens, working with clients to understand their challenges within the broader context of their relationships and lived experiences.
 Drawing from collaborative therapy and systemic sex therapy, I partner with clients to explore how family dynamics, early life experiences, and past traumas shape present-day concerns, particularly in intimacy, authenticity, and communication.
 Together, we uncover unconscious patterns that influence choices and relational dynamics, fostering deeper connection and self-awareness.
 I support individuals and partners in navigating intense symptoms of anxiety and depression, and guide them through significant life transitions—such as career shifts, divorce, or entering college—with compassion, curiosity, and a commitment to shared meaning-making.

-I bring a strength-based perspective into my clinical work with diverse populations, including individuals from various cultural, ethnic, and sexually diverse backgrounds.
 My experiences have deepened my understanding of how identity, environment, and community intersect with mental health.

 • IFS Institute-Level 1 Training completed, from September 22, 2022 to January 15, 2023